 Major in Social Sciences with Emphasis in Economics

 This specialization allows you to pursue your interest in Economics while benefiting from the integrated, interdisciplinary course of study that comprises Dominican College’s Social Sciences major.
 For details, please see Social Sciences.

-Dominican College has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE), lcated at 11374 Strang Line Road in Lenexa, Kansas, USA.
+Dominican College has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE), lcated at 11374 Strang Line Road in Lenexa, Kansas, USA.
 The business programs in the following degrees are accredited by the IACBE: